nuxt/website-v2/content/fr/integrations/deployments/hostman.md

 # Deploy Nuxt on Hostman

-How to deploy Nuxt.js on Hostman?
+How to deploy Nuxt on Hostman?

 ---